mirage/mirage-www/tmpl/blog/introducing-irmin-in-xenstore.md

 end
 ```
 The main 'business logic' of Xenstore can then be functorised over this signature relatively easily.
-All we need is to write the top-levels: one for Mirage userspace and one for kernelspace
-which use the Irmin libraries to implement this signature and persist the data somewhere sensible.
+All we need is to instantiate the functor using Irmin to persist the data somewhere sensible.

-In the userspace top-level we use Irmin to persist the data in a
+Eventually we will need two instantiations: one which runs as a userspace application and which
+writes to the filesystem; and a second which will run as a
+native Xen kernel (known as a [xenstore stub domain](xenstore-stub.md))
+and which will write to a fixed memory region (like a ramdisk).
+The choice of which to use is left to the system administrator.
+Currently most (if not all)
+distribution packagers choose to run Xenstore in userspace.
+Administrators who wish to
+further secure their hosts are encouraged to run the kernelspace version to isolate Xenstore
+from other processes (where a VM offers more isolation than a container, which offers more
+isolation than a chroot).
+Note this choice is invisible to the guest VMs.

+So far in the Irmin Xenstore integration only the userspace instantiation has been implemented.
+The runes to configure Irmin to write
-[git](http://git-scm.com) format repository in the filesystem as follows:
+[git](http://git-scm.com) format data to the filesystem are as follows:
 ```
     let open Irmin_unix in
     let module Git = IrminGit.FS(struct